 The action at the center of the whole mosaic is the Coronation of Mary, Queen of Heaven.
 Jesus is crowning Mary and sharing his throne with her.
 This shows that even though Mary is not equal to God (Jesus gives her the crown), her place is still unique and close to God (she sits on his throne).

-Resources: our Virtual Pilgrimage to the Basilica of St. Mary Major (coming soon to YouTube)
+Resources: our Virtual Pilgrimage to the Basilica of St. Mary Major (watch on YouTube here)